nmshd/documentation/_docs_integrate/25-requests-over-templates.md

 }
 ```

+Even though the Requests are validated during template creation you should not skip this step as it gives you additional information in case of validation errors.
+{: .notice--info}

 ## Create the Template

 Create the Relationship Template on the Templator's Connector.
 You can do so by calling the `POST /api/v2/RelationshipTemplates/Own` route.
 Use the following JSON in the Request body: